suecodelabs/cnfuzz/README.md

 ## Swag

-Do you want swag that our awesome marketing created for this project?
+Do you want swag that our awesome marketing team created for this project?
 Come to our community meetup on prem and receive your swag!

 ### Stickers & Gear